Solar power in Italy: Conto termico

 In 2013, the support schemes changed and a new scheme, the conto termico, was introduced in the heat sector.
 This support scheme provides incentives for the installation of renewable heating and cooling systems, and for efficiencient refurbishments, including solar thermal systems.
 Receiving support from the scheme depends on type of intervention and is granted for two to five years, with the amount depending on expected energy production.
 Additional factors like greenhouse gases impact of different bioenergy technologies, also influence the support granted.
 The total annual support payments are capped at €200 million for public administrations and €700 million for privately owned entities.

 There are also several other incentives like tax credits for photovoltaic systems and solar thermal energy plants.
 A net metering scheme supports RES-E producers with plant capacities between 20 kW and 500 kW.

 Research and funding

 In 2013, the government funded energy technology research, development and demonstration (RD&D) with €529 million.
 In recent years, other areas of the government budget were restructured.
 Between 2000 and 2013, nuclear research and development funding decreased from 40.7% to 18.2% in favour of energy efficiency and renewable energy, which grew from 13.8% to 21.5% in the same time period.

 Concentrated solar energy technologies and photovoltaics are fields of active projects and research areas.
 ENEA has been researching on concentrated solar energy technologies since 2001 and introduced several innovations.
 The Archimede Project is one such developed project.

-Solar technologies

-Solar potential and development

-The entire nation of Italy retains high potential for solar energy production, ranging from 3.6 kWh per square meter per day in the Po river plain to 5.4kWh per square meter per day in Sicily.
-As of 2018, solar PVs account for 7.9% of electricity demand.
-As such, Italy is a major leader in solar power generation and development.
-While solar power has a great capacity for energy generation, solar technologies are best paired with technologies that consume technologies efficiently.
-Solar energy is expected to reach levels of energy production comparable to conventional methods in the near future.

-Italy's solar power production continues to increase over the years.
-During 2017 five grid-parity PV plants, which collectively hold a capacity of 63 MW, had already been installed by July.
-These panels are located in the Montalto di Castro region of Italy and were supplied by Canadian Solar Inc.